Donate

 Photos: Rachele Daminelli

-Principal Investigator and Researcher: Benedetta Gori
+Principal investigator and researcher: Benedetta Gori

 elderly man discovering edible plants elderly man discovering edible plants